spirosChv/theta_inputs/README.md

-# Theta modulated Poisson distributed spike trains
+# Theta modulated Poisson distributed spike trains and Burst-like spike trains

 To run the file execute the given python script.